highchair/artinruins-com/_property/rialto-furniture.md

 images:
   - url: rialto-furn-jh-2005-09-01.jpg
+    alt: 'A low, wide, and not very deep single story commercial storefront building.
+By the looks of it, one might think it was built in the 1950s — its low slung mass above wide plate glass windows.
+Which might mean that it was heavily alterated around that time after its construction and any sign of 1920s vernacular architecture was gone. '
+    sizes: '1440, 900'
   - url: rialto-furn-jh-2005-09-02.jpg
+    sizes: '1440, 900'
   - url: rialto-furn-jh-2005-09-03.jpg
+    sizes: '1440, 900'
   - url: rialto-furn-jh-2005-09-04.jpg
+    sizes: '1440, 900'
   - url: rialto-furn-jh-2005-09-05.jpg
+    sizes: '1440, 900'
   - url: rialto-furn-jh-2005-09-06.jpg
+    sizes: '1440, 900'
   - url: rialto-furn-jh-2005-09-07.jpg
+    sizes: '1440, 900'

 imagescredit:
 ---